kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index-2024.md

 **Day 11: Field Work:**

 - Work on your final deliverables.
+Complete and submit your slides by 8 am on Monday.

 ## Day 10: June 12, 10:45-12:00 - First Floor